-Blood travels through our bodies through a pressure system thanks to the heart.
+- Blood Pressure – Blood travels through our bodies through a pressure system thanks to the heart.
 If the pressure in the air around you drops, your blood pressure could drop as well.
-These changes could result the constriction of the blood vessels, causing a feeling of dizziness or blurred vision.
+These changes could result in the constriction of the blood vessels, causing a feeling of dizziness or blurred vision.

-A headache can be a result of a lot of things ranging from dehydration to an excess of caffeine, among many other things.
+- Headaches – A headache can be a result of a lot of things ranging from dehydration to an excess of caffeine, among many other things.
 In association to the atmospheric pressure, a lower level can cause headaches or migraines by means of the sinuses.
-The pressure difference between the atmosphere and the air-filled sinus cavities is the cause of the headache or migraine pain.
+The pressure difference between the atmosphere and the air-filled sinus cavities is the cause of a headache or migraine pain.
 If you suffer from blocked sinuses or congestion, the pressure change can worsen.

 Your Local Weather and Your Arthritis

 Thanks to the Arthritis Foundation and www.AccuWeather.com, you can now search your ZIP code and verify your areas Current Arthritis Index.
 It will give you a meteorologist based breakdown of your area’s conditions for today and tomorrow.
 This tool can help predict the level of joint pain due to weather in your area.
 If you are predicted to experience an increase in joint pain, focus on keeping warm!